villares/python-in-a-visual-context/Processing-Python-py5/LSystem.md

 ### Using dictionaries for string substitution

 A dictionary is a structure that stores key-value pairs.
-The values can be searched in the structure from a key.
-When we consult the dictionary with the syntax of the brackets `dictionary[key]`, it returns the value, and if the key is not found, a `KeyError` exception occurs.
-Using the `.get(key)` method, it is possible to avoid this exception, and the special value `None` is returned, but if we use the form `.get(key, value_for_missing_key)`, it is possible to choose what the dictionary returns if the key is not found.
+The values can be retrieved by providing associated key.
+When we access the dictionary with the brackets syntax, like `dictionary[key]`, it will return the found value, but if the key is not found, a `KeyError` exception occurs.

+Using the `.get(key)` method, it's possible to avoid the exception, and the special value `None` is returned.
+Then, if we use the form `.get(key, value_for_missing_key)`, it's possible to choose what the dictionary returns if the key is not found, like in the example below.

 ```python
 >>> portuguese = {'maçã': 'apple', 'pêra': 'pear'}